 If you choose to contact Amazon customer service by clicking Chat, you'll see this screen pop up.

-Use the guided contact process -- As we said above, calling Amazon's toll-free customer service number may be the fastest way to get in touch with Amazon's customer service department, but it's definitely not the most efficient way.
+As we said above, calling Amazon's toll-free customer service number may be the fastest way to get in touch with the customer service department, but it's definitely not the most efficient way.
 By logging in and using the guided contact process, the customer service representative will have all the information they need about you to help fix your problem right in front of them when you get in touch.

-Be patient and courteous -- We know it's hard to stay calm when something's not right, but remember that Amazon's customer service department isn't the source of your problem; it's Amazon's shipping division, the courier service, or the third-party seller (if you bought from one).
+We know it's hard to stay calm when something's not right, but remember that the customer service department isn't the source of your problem; it's the shipping division, the courier service, or the third-party seller (if you bought from one).
 Staying connected and not losing your temper is the only way you're going to help the customer service representative make things right.

-If you bought from a third-party seller, contact them too -- You may actually want to contact the seller first, before you go through Amazon's customer service branch.
-The seller may be able to explain the problem, or at least give you information that you can provide to an Amazon customer service representative to help them help you fix your problem.
+You may actually want to contact the seller first, before you try to contact a customer service branch.
+The seller may be able to explain the problem, or at least give you information that you can provide to a customer service representative to help them help you fix your problem.

 TechBoomers offers free articles that teach people how to use technology to make their lives easier (and more fun!).
 To support our work, some of our content contains links to websites that pay us affiliate commissions when our users visit them through us and make purchases.
 Learn more about how this works.